arnavkundu/reviewRating/README.md

 The code is designed for Python 3.
 The code needs to take in input from the input foler and ouputs it to output folder.
 Run python ratingPredictMain.py
-The submission.csv is the final output.
+The predictions.csv is the final output.